riteshapatel/HotelTransylvania/README.md

 **Data**

-`graphql backend` I used is public and seem to be quite polluted with inconsistent data.
+`graphql backend` I have used is public and seem to be quite polluted with inconsistent data.
 Therefore, I have added `filter` to my query and am pulling only data that belongs to me: `Ritesh`.

 **Local State Management**